How to Transfer A Domain To Us

 Your new DNS settings will begin to propagate as soon as you save your changes.
 Each ISP updates at a different rate, usually taking 24 - 72 hours to complete worldwide.
 During this time, your emails will be down, and your web traffic will be directed to either the old or new host, depending on the visitor's ISP.

 The next step is to unlock your domain, making it available for transfer.
-Some registrars allow you to unlock your domain manually while other registrars will do it for you.
+Some registrars allow you to unlock your domain manually, while others will do it for you.

-Finally, you need the EPP code, also called the Authorization or Auth code.
-It's essentially a unique password for the domain, made up of letters, numbers, and special characters, which is required to authorize the transfer.
-For example: 1e20459-438b211db# or N7HS-V24-T16-B81.
-If you're unsure how to get your EPP code, please contact your current Domain Registrar for assistance.
+Finally, you need the EPP code, also called the Authorization Code, Authorization. or Auth code.
+It's essentially a unique password for the domain, made up of letters, numbers, and special characters required to authorize the transfer—for example, 1e20459-438b211db# or N7HS-V24-T16-B81.
+If you're unsure how to get your EPP code, don't hesitate to contact your current Domain Registrar for assistance.

 - Click the Domains tab from the side navigation menu to the left.